JohanHornung/blackjack/README.md

 <br>

-## 2 - [ ] Simulating/gathering data and work/interpretate them (statistics, count, combinatorics) (second hardest part & high priority)
+## 2 - [ ] Simulating/gathering data and work/interpretate them (statistics, count, combinatorics) (second hardest part & high priority) on data branch / math branch

     2.1 - [ ] Gathering statistics

         2.1.1 - [ ] Calculate percentages of 1.3 numbers

+    2.2 - [ ] Collect all formulas and mathematical tools

+        2.2.1 - [ ] Write them down in functions or Classes in formula.py
+        2.2.2 - [ ] Note for each case/operation which one to use

-    2.2 - [ ] Decounting/protocolling of cards (dealer and player(s))
+    2.3 - [ ] Decounting/protocolling of cards (dealer and player(s))

-        2.2.1. - [ ] How much numbers/pictures out of the n number of cards ?
+        2.3.1. - [ ] How much numbers/pictures out of the n number of cards ? (goto 2.4)
-        2.2.1. - [ ] Which colors & figures out of these n pictures ?
+        2.3.1. - [ ] Which colors & figures out of these n pictures ? (goto 2.4)

-    2.3 - [ ] Protocolling number of n won/lost games
+    2.4 - [ ] Protocolling number of n won/lost games

-            2.3.1 - [ ] How much games lost/won out of n total games ? (dealer and player(s))
+            2.4.1 - [ ] How much games lost/won out of n total games ? (dealer and player(s))

-            2.3.2 - [ ] How much consecutive games lost/won out of n total games ? (dealer and player(s))
+            2.4.2 - [ ] How much consecutive games lost/won out of n total games ? (dealer and player(s))

+                2.4.2.1 - [ ] Use a BT for representing it

+    2.5 - [ ] Do the pascale triangle (maybe recursively) for decounting n type of a card out ouf p cards

+        2.5.1 - [ ] Choose data structure (probably 2d matrix)
+        2.5.2 - [ ] Solve it recursively or iterative with 0(n^2) time max

+    2.6 - [ ] Choose data structure from output (BT for 2.4.2, set, arrays...)

 <br>

-## 3 - [ ] Righting the results/stats to a CSV (maybe JSON) file for interpretation and SQL (medium-priority)
+## 3 - [ ] Righting the results/stats to a CSV (maybe JSON) file for interpretation and SQL (medium-priority) on data branch

     3.1 - [ ] Store data in (multiple?)
 CSV files

         3.1.1 - [ ] Define header-rows (gameId, won, reason, cards, dealer_cards...)
         3.1.2 - [ ] Delimiter
         3.1.3 - [ ] Writing to CSV: (https://www.programiz.com/python-programming/writing-csv-files)
-            3.1.3.1 - [ ] Choose which data structure to use
+            3.1.3.1 - [ ] Choose which data structure to use (will be already decided in 2.6)

     3.2 - [ ] Exporting to a seperate file and prepare results for SQL